Designs with Character: Tad Carpenter and Carpenter Collective

 And when it comes to blending creativity and commerciality, Tad is exacting: “It is always hard.
 But for me, they really have become the same thing.
 We have amazing clients that trust us, and for me that is always one of the main qualities I look for in a client.
 Not just will they pay on time and not be a jerk, but will they allow us to take a risk.
 If that answer is yes, then it’s a great client and project.”

 When Tad manages to find a bit of time for himself, well, he’ll be creating then, too.
 “A couple years ago I started a passion project titled SUNday Suns,” he says.
 “It is exactly what it sounds like, with a very simple rule: make a ‘sun’ each and every Sunday, for yourself.
 Draw it, sculpt it, design it, whatever—just make something and share it.
 When creating this project, I wanted it to be an exercise in exploration.
 I wanted the opportunity to examine my own personal process and how it could improve.
 But in the end, like all art and design practices, these SUNday Suns’ true purpose might just be to better the lives of the people who view them.
 In an uncertain and troubling time in our country, I hope these works are a little ray of sunshine for anyone who sees them.”

-Tad Carpenter is one of the creative luminaries who will be speaking at Adobe MAX in October 2017.
-Create Magazine readers save US$400 off the full conference pass price of $1,595 with promo code 17CRA.
+Tad Carpenter is one of the creative luminaries who will be speaking at Adobe MAX in October 2018—you can sign up now to lock in a $500 savings off the full registration price (offer ends April 30).
+Learn more.